hugorosario/BrickTools/README.md

 The following widget types are available:

 - **Command**
-  - Description: A simple item that triggers an action when pressed.
+  - A simple item that triggers an action when pressed.
   - Example: `"type": "cmd"`

 - **Toggle**
-  - Description: A switch that can be turned on or off.
+  - A switch that can be turned on or off.
+  - On script execution, the first parameter is the new state of the widget.
+(0 or 1 which corresponds to "Off" or "On")
   - Example: `"type": "toggle"`

 - **Select**
-  - Description: Select an item from a list of options
+  - Select an item from a list of options.
+  - On script execution, the first parameter is the index of the selected item (zero based, so 0 is the first item).
   - Example: `"type": "select"`

 - **Menu**
-  - Description: Opens a list of sub-items.
-It can chain multiple levels.
+  - Opens a list of sub-items.
+It can contain any item type and can chain multiple levels.
   - Example: `"type": "menu"`

 The default `menu.json` contains many examples of each type of widget.